 This guide offers tools for locating and using open access resources and for openly publishing and archiving your own scholarly output.

 Communicating the results of your research is an essential part of the research lifecycle.
 When research is available only through a subscription or by purchase, it may be inaccessible to policymakers, the media, independent researchers, institutions with limited funding, or practitioners.
 However, work that is published open access or is archived in a repository can be located, used, built-upon, and cited by anyone, regardless of affiliation.
+Making your work openly or publicly available may be a requirement of a grant funder.
 Open access can increase the visibility and impact of a work and accelerate scientific progress.

 Research that is immediately made freely available upon publication on the publisher's website, often with limited copyright restrictions.
 Gold open access is typically funded by society memberships, philanthropic or institutional support, or author processing fees (APCs).